 Edit Tolerances

-When aP Pro costs a GCD, it selects only those processes and operations matching the requirements for that GCD.
+When aP Pro analyzes a GCD, it selects only those processes and operations matching the requirements for that GCD.
 If the primary process group cannot meet these requirements, aP Pro selects secondary machining operations.
-If no suitable secondary machining operations are available, the GCD fails to cost.

 Important: You do not need to set tolerances for every GCD.
 For a given GCD, you only need to set tolerances that are close to or tighter than the achievable tolerances of the process aP Pro chooses for the GCD.